-Open sights come in two parts.
-There is a blade, bead, or post at the muzzle end of the barrel.
+Open sights come with two parts.
+There is a blade, bead ar post at the muzzle end of the barrel.
 This is the front sight.
-The rear sight is a plate, ring, bar, or strip of metal on the top rear of the barrel or receiver.
-It will have a square "V", or "U" notch cut in its top or in the case of peop sights a small hole.
+The rear sight is a plate ing, bar, or strip of metal on the top rear of the barrel or receiver.
+It will have a square, "V" or "U" notation out in its top or in the case of peep sights a small hole.
 Some open rear sights are called leaf sights.
 These have hinges and can be raised for more accurate aiming.
 Open style rear sights can be moved to change where your bullet will hit the target.
-If you want the bullet to hit the target more rear sight, move your rear sight to the left.
+If you want the bullet to hit the target more right, move your rear sight to the left and vice versa.
 Sights may also be raised or lowered on a ramp to raise or lower bullet impact.
-To shoot higher you would adjust the rear sight.
+To shoot higher you would adjust the rear sight down, and vice versa.